Progressive, real-world learning. Online.

 Applications for credit transfer will be considered depending on the quality and subject matter of the student's prior qualifications and professional experience.

-The Graduate Certificate of Cultural Heritage and Museum and the Master of Cultural Heritage and Museum Studies comprise a suite of fully articulated courses.
+The Graduate Certificate of Cultural Heritage and Museum Studies and the Master of Cultural Heritage and Museum Studies comprise a suite of fully articulated courses.
 Successful completion of the Graduate Certificate of Cultural Heritage and Museum Studies allows for articulation into the Graduate Diploma of Museum Studies with up to 4cp of RPL.
 Successful completion of the Graduate Certificate of Cultural Heritage and Museum Studies will lead to entry into the Master of Cultural Heritage and Museum Studies.

 Fees and scholarships